pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

-# Tech Degree - Project 2 - the Pagination and Content Enhancement plugin function
+# Tech Degree - Project 2 - the Pagination and Content Filter plugin function

     this is Project 2, TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2